Return to Contents Chapter 4 : Alcohols and Alkyl Halides Ch 4 contents

 Radical Halogenation Answers

-Use the diagrams below to highlight this is you are unsure.
+Use the diagrams below to visualise this if you are unsure.

 butane